 When will I get my lottery number?

-Students are required to complete an application by March 20th.
-Individual lottery numbers will be emailed to your Rider email account on March 21st.
+Students are required to complete an application by March 19th.
+Individual lottery numbers will be emailed to your Rider email account on March 20th.
 Students that have formed a group for premium room selection will receive their group lottery number and timeslot on March 31st.
 This lottery number will be emailed to the Group Leader.
 Students may also find the information on the housing portal.

 How do I know when my standard room selection time slot is?